 That was in early 2014, and true to my nature I’ve never really stopped working on the house since then.
 The first things were urgent, like quality countertops and sinks and faucets, appliances and light fixtures and functioning closets, so I did these things quickly.
 Then I installed a really nice woodstove before that first winter came, then built the second bathroom, and moved on to renovate our son’s room in the old wing of the house that had not been part of the fully rebuilt section.
 Then more closets, trims, cabinetry, little features here and there as the need arose, and even the rather major feature of the detached Rock’n’roll Studio.

 There have been a hundred little upgrades, always arriving with random timing, as time permitted.
 And the interesting thing about them has been this:

 Each little upgrade – whether big or small – has brought a similar amount of short-lived but genuine happiness.

-When I upgraded the countertops from plywood to stone, we were all thrilled at the new, smooth and easily cleanable nature of the kitchen.
-Then after a week or two, this thrill became the new normal, and it was gone.
+When I upgraded the countertops from plywood to quartz, we were all thrilled at the new, smooth and easily cleanable nature of the kitchen.
+Then after a week or two, this thrill became the new normal, and gradually faded into the background.

 But then, I added shelves to a closet, and fighting with piles of clothes in laundry baskets became a joyful flip through a row of hanging shirts and nicely folded pants on smooth wooden shelves.
 Another thrill!
-For another couple of weeks.
+For another few weeks.